-It happens all the time, you get the call for a notary job and the person who’s arranging the appointment is NOT the person who will be signing the documents.
+It happens all the time.
+You get the call for a notary job and the person who’s arranging the appointment is NOT the person who will be signing the documents.
 Their mom is in the hospital and needs a POA.
-Their dad is in the nursing home and wants to Quit Claim deed property.
+Their dad is in the nursing home and wants to transfer property with a quitclaim deed .
 The person requiring the service has entrusted someone else with the responsibility of securing your services.
-When this happens follow these 3 tips to ensure that the signing goes smoothly.
+When this happens, follow these three tips to ensure that the signing goes smoothly:

-- Confirm that the person receiving the service has valid identification id in accordance with the laws of your state
+- Confirm that the person receiving the service has valid identification in accordance with the laws of your state.

-- Inquire as to whether the document requires witnesses, and if so, articulate any instructions they will need to follow (valid id, appear in person, etc.)
+- Inquire as to whether the document requires witnesses, and if so, articulate any instructions the signer will need to follow (valid ID, appear in person, etc.).

 - Get the name of the person receiving the service.
 This might seem obvious but consider it a friendly reminder.
-There’s nothing like getting to a hospital, nursing, apartment complex, etc. and not being able to recall the name of the person you’re there to see.
+There’s nothing like getting to a hospital, nursing home, or apartment complex and not being able to recall the name of the person you’re there to see.

-2. Upon arrival introduce yourself to the person receiving the services and explain what you been asked to do and what they can expect.
+2. Upon arrival introduce yourself to the person receiving the services and explain what you have been asked to do and what the signer can expect.
 Focus on the signer.
 Make eye contact and assess awareness.
 You can’t perform the notarization if the person is not alert or doesn’t understand what’s going on.